 Thankyou for all your lovely suggestions for blog posts too - I'll leave the comments open until late tonight incase anybody else would like to be in the draw for the giveaway.

 I live with my husband and 2 children in Tasmania, Australia.
-I love to make nice things, spend time with my family, go camping in our vintage caravan, bake yummy treats, read pretty craft books, give handmade gifts, toast marshmallows in our wood fired oven & veg out at home.
+I love to make nice things, spend time with my family, travel, bake yummy treats, read pretty craft books, give handmade gifts, toast marshmallows in our wood fired oven & live a lovely life.